SulaimanMohammad/Drone_VESPA/README.md

         - Using GPIO pins: The [Pigpio](https://github.com/joan2937/pigpio) library will be used to manage the serial connection.
             1. The used GPIOs Tx and Rx should be specified in the [Operational_data](https://github.com/SulaimanMohammad/Drone_VESPA/blob/main/src/Operational_Data.txt), or you can use pins (Tx 23) and (RX 24) of Raspberry pi, which are already mentioned in the `Operational_data`.
             2. Connect `(Xbee-Din to RPI-Tx , Xbee-Dout to RPI-Rx)`.
-    For more details about changing the values [Change Characteristic](#change_characteristic)
+    For more details about changing the values [Change Characteristic](#change-characteristic)

 ### Raspberry pi Setup
 To set up a fleet of N drones, follow these steps:

-1. **Naming Convention**: Each drone's Raspberry Pi should be named `droneX`, where `X` ranges from 1 to N. where drone1 is designated as the sink drone, which stays on top of the ground station and maintains connections with all other drones in the fleet.
+1. **Naming Convention**: Each drone's Raspberry Pi during burning the Raspberry Pi OS​ should be named `droneX`, where `X` ranges from 1 to N.
+    - `drone1` is designated as the sink drone, which stays on top of the ground station and maintains connections with all other drones in the fleet.

 2. **Raspberry Pi Setup**: Each drone's Raspberry Pi must be configured to connect with its respective flight controller.